lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 val personRepository by kodein.instance<PersonRepository>()
 ```

-Inside of the `Kodein` block, instances of the application's classes are created.
+Inside the `Kodein` block, instances of the application's classes are created.
 In this scenario, only one instance of each class is needed.
 Calling `singleton` denotes this. `instance` is a placeholder provided by Kodein to pass into a constructor instead of the actual object.

 Outside of the `Kodein` block, an instance of `PersonRespository` is retrieved.

-Yeah, I know, there isn't really much point to the use of Kodein here since I could have replaced it with a single line...
+Yeah, I know; there isn't much point to using Kodein here since I could have replaced it with a single line...

 ```kotlin
 val personRepository = PersonRepository(cassandraSession())
 ```

-Instead, let's think about it as a very concise example to understand 👍.
+Instead, let's consider it a very concise example to understand 👍.

 ## Summary

-In this post we looked at initialising a web server using Ktor, routing requests to lambdas/handlers that generate responses and installing plugins to the server.
+In this post, we looked at initialising a web server using Ktor, routing requests to lambdas/handlers that generate responses and installing plugins to the server.
 We mainly stayed at the surface level in this post and focused on the foundational knowledge to get you up and running with Ktor.
-For more information it is definitely worth going to [ktor.io](https://ktor.io/) and view Ktor's documenation and samples.
+For more information, it is worth going to [ktor.io](https://ktor.io/) and viewing Ktor's documentation and samples.